-1.2, Who we are (2): an introduction to the Anglican Communion today.
+1.2: who we are (2): Introduction to the Anglican Communion today.

 Canon Patrick Comerford is Lecturer in Anglicanism and Liturgy, the Church of Ireland Theological Institute.
-This lecture was part of the Module EM8825, Anglican Studies in an Irish context, with part-time MTh students on 7 December 2012.
+This lecture, on 19 January 2012, was part of MTh Year II module, EM8825, Anglican Studies in an Irish context.